KING-FM: Switch to public radio

 On March 23, 2010, KING-FM announced that it would transition to a non-commercial, listener-supported public radio station in July 2011, citing reduced advertising revenue.
 Several other commercial classical radio stations have made similar transitions to public radio status, including WQXR-FM in New York City, WCRB in Boston and KDFC in San Francisco.
 Successful fundraising efforts led KING-FM to announce on April 7, 2011, that the transition would instead take place on May 2, two months ahead of schedule.

 In 2011, KING-FM made the successful transition from a commercial to a non-commercial public radio station.
 As a listener-supported station, KING-FM has added new programming and added two additional channels of classical music using HD Radio technology.
 KING-FM is one a handful of non-commercial FM radio stations to broadcast outside the standard band for FM stations of its type (88-92 MHz; it is also one of two such stations in the Seattle market alongside KUOW-FM).

+The station relocated its recording studio and offices to the Seattle Opera's Seattle Center building in 2020.
+In 2022, KING-FM renamed itself Classical KING and changed its logo as a means of reducing perceived elitism.
+The following year, Classical KING redesigned its website to improve accessibility.